klaytn/klaytn-docs/docs/klaytn/design/computation/klaytn-virtual-machine/klaytn-virtual-machine.md

 The fee schedule `G` is a tuple of 37 scalar values corresponding to the relative costs, in gas, of a number of abstract operations that a transaction may incur.
 For other tables such as `Precompiled contracts` and `accounts`, please refer to [this document](../../../transaction-fees.md#klaytns-gas-table)

 {% hint style="success" %}
-NOTE: Fee has been changed after the protocol upgrade, or the hard fork.
+NOTE: Fee has been changed after `IstanbulEVM` protocol upgrade, or the "hard fork".
 If you want the previous document, please refer to [previous document](klaytn-virtual-machine-previous.md).

-v1.7.0 Protocol Upgrade - incompatible changes including **Istanbul** hard fork items and Klaytn's own items.
-It has been enabled from block number `#75373312` in case of Baobab network.
-Cypress mainnet will be subject to the same protocol upgrade in the next version.

-v1.7.3 Protocol Upgrade - incompatible changes including BaseFee **London** Hard-Fork item.
-It has been enabled from block number `#80295291` in case of Baobab network.
-Cypress mainnet will be subject to the same protocol upgrade in the next version.
+`IstanbulEVM` protocol upgrade block number is like the followings.
+* Baobab Testnet: `#75373312`
+* Cypress Mainnet: `#86816005`
 {% endhint %}

 | Name | Value | Description |